bergesinstitute/graf-method/book-1-unit-8.md

     (a ti) te gusta / te gustan

-    (a él / a ella) le gusta / le gustan
+    (a él / a ella / a usted) le gusta / le gustan

     (a nosotros / a nosotras) nos gusta / nos gustan

     (a vosotros / a vosotras) (os gusta / os gustan)

-    (a ellos / a ellas) les gusta / les gustan
+    (a ellos / a ellas / a ustedes) les gusta / les gustan

 ## Examples